 Remarkable Travel Bucket List

-The second question people ask is which country is my favorite.
-My favorite country changes based on the seasons.
-I love Latvia and St Petersberg in the winter.
-The English Countryside is sweet smelling in the spring.
-In summer I love Southern Turkey, Antalya.
-Finally, in the fall, I love my home state, the Pacific Northwest, Seattle, USA, and Tuscany, Italy in the Fall.
+My favorite time of year to travel is during all the seasons.
+Countries change based on the seasons.
+I love Latvia and St Petersberg in the Winter.
+The English Countryside is sweet and smells luscious in the Spring.
+In the Summer, I love Southern Turkey, Antalya.
+Finally, but not least is the Fall.
+I love my home, the Pacific Northwest, Seattle, USA, and Tuscany, Italy in the Fall.

 What’s Your Favorite Country on your Bucket List